openshift/training/beta-3-setup.md

 ### Create an Instance of the Template
 In the web console, logged in as `joe`, find the "Quickstart" project, and then hit the "Create +" button.

-Click the "Browse all templates..." button.

-You will be taken to a page that lists the current templates that are available for use.
+We've seen this page before, but now it contains something new -- an "instant app(lication)".
+An instant app is a "special" kind of template (relaly, it just has the "instant-app" tag).
+The idea behind an "instant app" is that, when creating an instance of the template, you will have a fully functional application. in this example, our "instant" app is just a simple key-value storage and retrieval webpage.

 Click "quickstart-keyvalue-application", and you'll see a modal pop-up that provides more information about the template.